Seán Rooney: Funeral taking place for soldier killed in Lebanon

 - Published

-The funeral is taking place of an Irish soldier killed while on a United Nations peacekeeping mission in Lebanon.
+The funeral is taking place of an Irish soldier who was killed on a UN peacekeeping mission in Lebanon.

-Pte Seán Rooney, 24, was in one of two armoured vehicles that came under fire while travelling to Beirut on 14 December.
+Pte Seán Rooney was in an armoured vehicle that came under fire while travelling to Beirut on 14 December.

 The service is being held at The Church of the Holy Family in Dundalk, Co Louth.

-His remains will be taken to All Saints Catholic Church in Colehill, County Donegal, for a burial service with full military honours later on Thursday.
+His body will be taken to All Saints Catholic Church in Colehill, County Donegal, for a burial service with full military honours later on Thursday.

 Pte Rooney was repatriated to Ireland on Monday following a UN ceremony to honour him in Beirut the previous day.